HTTP status codes: Full list and explanations

 301 Moved Permanently

-This HTTP status code means the requested resource has been moved to a new permanent URL.
-New references to it should use one of the page addresses included in the response.
+This status code means the requested resource has been permanently moved to a new URL.
+All future requests should use the new address provided in the response.

-This response code means the requested resource is temporarily available under a different URI.
-Therefore, future requests should use the current address included in the response.
+This status code means that the requested resource is temporarily available at a different URI.
+Future requests should continue to use the original address unless otherwise directed.

 303 See Other

-The server sends this response code to redirect the client to a different resource using the GET method.
+This status code redirects the client to a different resource using the GET method.
+It means the server cannot provide the requested resource directly.

 304 Not Modified